×

 Example:

-Tie learning to business results—higher sell-through, fewer markdowns, faster line restarts, and lower defects.
-Executive-friendly reports quantify impact in hours saved and revenue protected, helping secure ongoing investment in what works.
+Demonstrate the impact of training by linking learning activities to business outcomes such as higher sell-through, fewer markdowns, faster line restarts, and lower defect rates.
+Reports designed for executives quantify the effect in terms of hours saved and revenue protected, supporting the case for continued investment in effective training.

 Let's discuss how predictive analytics